Int. + 1 (813) 251-5355

 Strahov Library VIP visit

-This morning your guide and driver will meet you for an overview drive of some of Prague’s top sites.
-Drive by the famous Dancing House and through the historical area of Vysehrad, with its 10th-century fort.
+This morning, enjoy a guided overview drive of some of Prague’s top sites.
+Drive by the famous Dancing House and through the historical area of Vysehrad, with its 10th century fort.
 You will also observe modern local Czech life with a drive through the bustling residential area of Vinohrady, once covered by vineyards.
 You will then head towards the Castle District and Hradčany.